GetCon-Hungary/fmc-analyser/README.md

 ## Contributors

-John Doe (@johndoe)

-Jane Smith (@janesmith)
+Balázs Farkas (@gc-farkasb)

+Egon Gombár (@Egonka2000)

+Norbert Omodi

+Barnabás Kerekes (@kerekesb)

+Botond Barta

+---

 Thank you for choosing FMC Analyser for your security analysis needs.
-We're committed to continuously improving our tool to help you better secure your network infrastructure.
+We're committed to continually improving our tool to help you better secure your network infrastructure.